 - Vox Sanguinis section editor for Blood Component Collection and Processing

 - Regional Director, The ISBT Board of Regional Directors, Western Pacific Region

-- Full scientific Member of the BEST Collaborative Conventional Components Team
+- Team leader of the BEST Collaborative Conventional Components Team

 - Reviewer for journals including Transfusion, Vox Sanguinis, Platelets, Journal of Transfusion and Apheresis Science, and Journal of Proteomics